falue/waldo/docs/docs.md

   4: 594
   5: 306
 buttons:          # define buttons: key-number on USB numpad or button-number on Rigby, followed by bash commands to play songs
-  1: -p s1_tonleiter_einzaehlen
-  2: -p s23_teaser_variante_tonleiter
-  3: -p s12_refrain_piano
-  4: -p s4_variante_solostimmen
-  5: -p s9_variante_lalala
-  6: -p reset
-  7: -p reset
-  8: -p reset
-  9: -p reset
+  KEY_KP1: servo_test_4
+  KEY_KP2: hatschi
+  KEY_KP3: ohlala
+  KEY_KP4: hey
+  KEY_KP5: wow
+  KEY_KP6: ohappyday
+  KEY_KP7: nanana
+  KEY_KP8: ohyea
-  10: -p reset
+  KEY_KP9: reset
-  30: cancel      # Name a function of any button 'cancel' and you have yourself a cancel button
+  KEY_KPENTER: cancel # Name a function of any button 'cancel' and you have yourself a cancel button
 mcp:                  # Leave alone if you use Mortekay as analog-digital transformer
   0:
     CLK: 4
     CS: 27